Lyquix/tpl_lyquix/docs/js.md

 ## JavaScript Library

+### Core

+The library core [`js/lib/core.js`](../js/lib/core.js) implemented undelying and common functionality for all modules:

+  * Provides structure of options (`lqx.opts`) and variables (`lqx.vars`) that will contain the data for all modules.
+  * Provides functionality for persistent storage using localStorage, with ability for auto-save tracked data every 15 seconds and on page unload.
+  * Creates `scrollthrottle` and `resizethrottle` custom events that can be used instead of the standard `scroll` and `resize` events to prevent overloading the browser with too many callbacks
+  * Provides a proxy for `console.log`, `console.warn`, and `console.error` that can be easily turned on and off using the `debug` option

 ### Modules

 The library is made up by a collection of modules that can be disabled and configured to meet the needs of your project.